comboshreddies/kubectl-line/README.md

 would not make sense.

-# interesting examples to run
+# Interesting examples to run

 ## getting object that do not have labels
 ``` bash